-Existing law: (1) authorizes the Commission to provide by regulation for the operation and registration of hosting centers and persons associated therewith; and (2) requires such regulations to provide that the premises on which the hosting center is located are subject to the power and authority of the Board and Commission, as though the premises are where gaming is conducted and the hosting center is a gaming licensee.
-(NRS 463.673) Existing law similarly: (1) authorizes the Commission to provide by regulation for the licensing of an interactive gaming service provider, the registration of a service provider and the operation of such a service provider or interactive gaming service provider; and (2) requires such regulations to provide that the premises on which an interactive service provider and a service provider conducts its operations are subject to the power and authority of the Board and Commission, as though gaming is conducted on the premises and the interactive gaming service provider or service provider is a gaming licensee.
-(NRS 463.677) Sections 9.1 and 9.3 of this bill, respectively, instead authorize the Commission to adopt regulations that define the scope of the power and authority of the Board and Commission as it deems appropriate based on the type and function of a hosting center or the specific interactive gaming service provider or service provider.
-Sections 9.5 and 9.7 of this bill make conforming changes to refer to provisions that have been renumbered by section 9.3.
+Existing law: (1) authorizes the Commission to provide by regulation for the licensing of an interactive gaming service provider, the registration of a service provider and the operation of such a service provider or interactive gaming service provider; and (2) requires such regulations to provide that the premises on which an interactive service provider and a service provider conducts its operations are subject to the power and authority of the Board and Commission, as though gaming is conducted on the premises and the interactive gaming service provider or service provider is a gaming licensee.
+(NRS 463.677) Section 9.3 of this bill instead authorizes the Commission to adopt regulations that define the scope of the power and authority of the Board and Commission as it deems appropriate based on the type and function of the specific interactive gaming service provider or service provider.
+Sections 9.5 and 9.7 of this bill make conforming changes to refer to provisions that have been renumbered by section

-Existing law establishes provisions concerning the employment of retired public employees and provides that a person who accepts employment or an independent contract with certain entities is exempt from certain provisions of existing law for the duration of the employment or contract.
-(NRS 286.520) Section 10.5 of this bill also exempts a person who accepts employment or an independent contract with the Commission as a Commissioner appointed by the Governor from such provisions for the duration of the employment or contract.
+Existing law [requires members of the Commission to participate in the Public Employees' Retirement System.] establishes provisions concerning the employment of retired public employees and provides that a person who accepts employment or an independent contract with certain entities is exempt from certain provisions of existing law for the duration of the employment or contract.
+(NRS [286.293)] 286.520) Section [10] 10.5 of this bill [provides that members of] also exempts a person who accepts employment or an independent contract with the Commission [may elect not to participate in the System.] as a Commissioner appointed by the Governor from such provisions for the duration of the employment or contract.

-THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY, DO ENACT AS FOLLOWS:
+THE PEOPLE OF THE STATE OF NEVADA.
+REPRESENTED IN SENATE AND ASSEMBLY, DO ENACT AS FOLLOWS: